What is Earth Day

 The original Earth Day was founded by Gaylord Nelson in 1970, who was a junior senator at the time.
-As an environmentalist he wanted to highlight the importance of both clean air and clean water, following the 1969 oil spill in Santa Barbara, California.
+As an environmentalist, he wanted to highlight the importance of both clean air and clean water, following the 1969 oil spill in Santa Barbara, California.
 The Senator, inspired by student anti-war movements, wanted to infuse the energy of young students into the emerging environmental crisis.
-Nelson announced to the national media a teach-in on college campuses organised by Denis Hayes and co-chaired Pete McCloskey.
-They choose April 22nd in order to increase student participation as it fell right between Spring Break and Final Exams.
-Around 10% of the US’ population, took to the streets to show their support for the environmental cause.
+Nelson announced to the national media a teach-in on college campuses organised by Denis Hayes and co-chaired by Pete McCloskey.
+They choose April 22nd to increase student participation as it fell right between Spring Break and Final Exams.
+Around 10% of the US population, took to the streets to show their support for the environmental cause.
 Which at the time was an astonishing 20 million people.

 As a result of the first Earth Day, President Richard Nixon led the nation in creating the Environmental Protection Agency.
 This was followed by the legalisation of the National Environmental Education Act, the Clean Air Act, the Clean Water Act and the Endangered Species Act.